hemantlatkar/DemoAssessment/README.md

-# Demo Assessment
+# Demo Assignment

-The Demo DemoAssessment, an app using the Themoviedatabase API for showing popular movies currently.
+The Demo DemoAssignment, an app using the Themoviedatabase API for showing popular movies currently.
 The app is displaying posters of popular movies.
 When select a movie from the list, we can see details of the movie.